openedx/edx-documentation/en_us/shared/preface.rst

 **************************

 Hosting providers, platform extenders, core contributors, and course staff all use Open edX.
-Starting with the Birch release of Open edX, the following release-specific documentation is available on docs.edx.org.
+EdX provides release-specific documentation, as well as the latest version of all guides, for Open edX users.
+The following documentation is available.

 * `Open edX Release Notes`_ provides information on the contents of Open edX releases.